windsnow1024/Calculator/README.md

 # Calculator

-This is my first app using 'C#' 'WPF' '.net core'.
+A local calculator demo which support operator priority judgement, using C# and WPF.

-Users can only input valid formula, otherwise it will crash or return a nonsense result.
+Users can only input valid formula, or the program will crash or return a nonsense result.